The Best Overnight Oats with Greek Yogurt – This delicious and crazy simple breakfast will make harried mornings a thing of the past!

 No!
 As long as you let them set up for 3 or so hours they should be good to go!

-It’s just very convenient to prep them at night, refrigerate the overnight oats with Greek Yogurt and then eat them in the morning!
+It’s just very convenient to prep them at night, refrigerate the overnight oats with Greek Yogurt and then eat them the next morning!
 But you do you, boo!

 How long are overnight oats good for?

-Your overnight oats should last 5 days in the refrigerator!
+Your overnight oats should last 5 days in an airtight container in the refrigerator!
 The oats will get a bit softer as the week goes on, but they are still delicious, just creamier as time goes by.
 Definitely not a bad thing!

 Overnight oats greek yogurt is a healthy and mouth-watering start to your day!
 I love how simple this recipe is and you have a faster than fast food breakfast to enjoy!